 The Problem With Scanning

-It has 186 GitHub stars compared to NemoClaw’s 17,000.
-GitHub Issues are disabled, which means there’s no public place for users to report problems.
-The project has deep Splunk integration built in — Cisco owns Splunk — which suggests this is partly a funnel into Cisco’s commercial security products.
+It has about 745 GitHub stars, well short of NemoClaw's 21,000-plus, though star count tracks hype more than maturity.
+The project has deep Splunk integration built in, and Cisco owns Splunk, which suggests this is partly a funnel into Cisco's commercial security products.

-More fundamentally, scanning catches known bad patterns.
-It’s very good at finding malicious skills that use common attack techniques.
-But it’s a cat-and-mouse game — sophisticated attackers will craft skills that pass the scanner.
+More to the point, scanning catches known bad patterns.
+It's very good at finding malicious skills that use common attack techniques.
+But it's a cat-and-mouse game.
+Sophisticated attackers will craft skills that pass the scanner.
 Static analysis catches what it knows to look for.

 How They Compare